How to Fix Error Code 0x800704f8 on Windows

 2. Navigate to:

-3. Find Microsoft network client: Digitally sign communications (always), set it to Disabled, and save.
+3. Find Microsoft network client: Digitally sign communications (always) → set it to Disabled.

-If you have Windows Home, which lacks Group Policy Editor, use PowerShell:
+Since Windows Home lacks Group Policy Editor, use PowerShell:

 Set-SmbClientConfiguration -RequireSecuritySignature $false